Atypon-OpenSource/manuscripts-quarterback/README.md

 `quarterback-packages` includes the deployed packages that are used in Manuscripts app.

+1. If you didn't clone the submodules, install with `pnpm --filter \"./quarterback-packages/**\" i` otherwise just use `pnpm i`
-1. Copy the environment variables: `cp ./quarterback-packages/api/.example-env ./quarterback-packages/api/.env && cp ./quarterback-packages/db/.example-env ./quarterback-packages/db/.env`
+2. Copy the environment variables: `cp ./quarterback-packages/api/.example-env ./quarterback-packages/api/.env && cp ./quarterback-packages/db/.example-env ./quarterback-packages/db/.env`
-2. Migrate the database: `pnpm --filter @manuscripts/quarterback-db migrate`
+3. Migrate the database: `pnpm --filter @manuscripts/quarterback-db migrate`
-3. Bundle the libraries and start the Quarterback API at http://localhost:5500 with: `pnpm start`
+4. Bundle the libraries and start the Quarterback API at http://localhost:5500 with: `pnpm start`

 ## Commands